filecoin-project/lotus-docs/content/en/tutorials/lotus/build-with-lotus-api.md

     As a side note; if you were working on Filecoin Mainnet, you could use the [Filecoin Plus](https://lotus.filecoin.io/tutorials/store-and-retrieve/store-data/#find-a-storage-provider-via-filecoin-plus) program to find storage providers offering free storage for verified clients:

 1. Pick a storage provider ID from the `list-asks` response and add it into the following code.
-Replace `t00001` with the storage provider ID you picked:
+Replace `t00001` with the storage provider ID you picked.
+If the storage provider you picked is active, the output will display as shown below.

     ```javascript
     //2. query Miner offers for storing this file